2012 Jamaican local elections: Background

+Electoral System

+The elections were conducted under universal suffrage with every adult citizen resident in Jamaica and on the register being permitted to vote.
+Any commonwealth citizen resident for at east a year in Jamaica was also permitted to vote.
+The electoral system used was first-past-the-post.

+Councillor candidates are nominated by political parties in the electoral divisions and are voted on and directly elected by the electorate.
+The mayor of Portmore is also directly elected.
+Control of the parish councils depends on the party which controls the majority of the divisions within the parish.
+The post of mayor of the capital town of the parish is awarded to the party which controls the parish council.
+The party will then appoint one of its councillors in the parish to be mayor of the town.
+In the case that neither party holds a majority in a parish council, an elected independent or third party candidate will make the decision of which of the tied political parties should be awarded the mayorship of the capital of the parish.
+In the case that no independent or third party candidates were elected, the mayorship will be dependent on which party received the higher popular vote in the parish.

 Results

 The People's National Party secured a landslide victory by winning 151 divisions to the Jamaica Labour Party's 75, in addition to the mayorship of Portmore.
 The results saw the PNP holding majorities in 12 of the 13 parish councils, with the 13th council, Trelawny, being tied by the two major political parties with one elected independent candidate.
 It was decided by the independent candidate that the mayorship of Falmouth, the capital of Trelawny, would be awarded to the PNP with the JLP receiving the deputy mayor position.

 Councillor election

 Parish councils

 The party which controls each of the 13 parish councils and appoints a mayor for the capital of the parish is the party which wins the majority of divisions in the parish.
 In the case that neither party holds a majority in a parish council, an elected independent or third party candidate will make the decision of which of the tied political parties should be awarded the mayorship of the capital of the parish.
 In the case that no independent or third party candidates were elected, the mayorship will be dependent on which party received the higher popular vote in the parish.